beck2001/coursera-cpp/README.md

-# coursera-cpp
+# Tasks

-## Coursera assignments for the specialization, which consists of 5 courses dedicated to C++ programming language
+## Solutions to assignments, written in cpp